yashmali26b-code/medora/README.md

 > **Your trusted companion for safer medicine & symptom discovery.**

 Medora is a clean, clinical-grade search interface that helps people look up **symptoms**, **illnesses**, and **medicines** — and choose a safer next step.
-Built with care for clarity, accessibility, and trust..
+Built with care for clarity, accessibility, and trust by agents.

 ---